Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Environment

-As reported in Table~\ref{tab:density_profiles}, our fit also yields central densities between $\sim(3-6)~h^{3}$~Mpc$^{-3}$, more than an order of magnitude higher than those $\sim0.1~h^{3}$~Mpc$^{-3}$ found a large distances from both cluster center and the filament spines, that nicely resemble those typical of our comparison field sample (i.e., AMIGA, see Sect.~\ref{sec:gas_content_tdep_environment}).
+As reported in Table~\ref{tab:density_profiles}, our fit also yields central densities of between $\sim3$ and $6~h^{3}$~Mpc$^{-3}$, which are more than an order of magnitude higher than those of $\sim0.1~h^{3}$~Mpc$^{-3}$ found at large distances from both cluster center and the filament spines, and nicely resemble those typical of our comparison field sample (i.e., AMIGA, see Sect.~\ref{sec:gas_content_tdep_environment}).
 A similar density contrast of about an order of magnitude up to $d_{\rm cluster}\sim30~h^{-1}$~Mpc is also found in Fig.~\ref{fig:density_profiles} (right) by comparing the best fit to the local density $n_5$ with the average field value (gray solid line) estimated in shells centered on Virgo.